paulbrodner/paulbrodner.github.io/_posts/2017-12-13-first-step-first.md

 At any time, please feel free to add comments to my blog posts, send me an email, or hit me with a tweet!

-Checkout my contact details on the left!
+Checkout my contact details - I'm pretty sure you will find them :)